-These Disclosures present the evaluation and management of the various risks faced by the Company during the year ended 31 December 2021.
-The Company does not fall under prudential consolidation as per Article 7 of the IFR and to this end, it makes these Disclosures on a solo basis, which is the same basis on which its Pillar 1 capital adequacy calculations are performed.
-The Company's Financial Statements are also prepared on a stand-alone basis and in accordance with the International Financial Reporting Standards ("IFRS").
+These Disclosures present the evaluation and management of the various risks faced by the Company during the year ended 31 December 2023, in accordance with Part 6 of the IFR.

+The Company does not fall under prudential consolidation as per Article 7 of the IFR and to this end, it makes these Disclosures on a solo basis.
+The Company's Financial Statements are also prepared on a standalone basis and in accordance with the International Financial Reporting Standards ("IFRS").